lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 - my_pos_right_walkable: Is my right grid walkable?

 In the context of RL, a sample **state** for Wolf maybe look like [0, 0, 0, 1, 1, 1, 0, 0, 0, 0, 1] and the **action** taken might be 0.

+This is actually supervised learning.
+From the past data(the transformed state) and labels(the action taken by A* player ), we can use SVM model to learn the strategy for our agents.

 ### Deep Reinforcement Learning player: DDPG
 In

 ### Deep Reinforcement Learning player: Teacher-Student Framework

+## Contribution and Future work
+In this project, we made the following contributions:
+- Wrote the gym environment for the game so that it can be used for many existing RL algorithm packages.
+- Developed an agent based on Search Tree algorithm(A*) to play this game.
+- Use dimension reduction techniques to decrease the complexity of the game by transform the image to vector so that it can be learned fastly.
+- Developed an agent based on supervised learning algorithm(SVM) to play this game.
+- Developed an agent based on Reinforcement Learning algorithm(DDPG) to play this game.
+- Developed an agent based on Reinforcement Learning algorithm(Teacher-Student Framework) to play this game.
+- Tested our algorithms on different map to demonstrate its generalizability

+In the future work, we will conduct the following aspects:
+- Learn an end-to-end model for the game where the input is the image and all the features will be extracted along the way instead of hand-crafted separately.
+- Learn one model for multi-agents (depends on the situation).
+- Test on more maps that contain some corner cases.
 ## Credits
 This project uses the GUI environment from the DDIS group (led by Prof. Abraham Bernstein) of the University of Zurich.